lsegal/tadpole/examples/example2/tadpole/markdown/what.md

 your template, it is important to decide in what order these views will ultimately be organized. **Tadpole**'s job is to store nothing but your table of contents, and then spit it out when you're ready to show it to the world.
-This technique becomes very powerful in some potentially familiar scenarios.
+This technique becomes very powerful in some potentially familiar scenarios. (_See the "Real World Scenarios"_)